chaijs/chaijs.github.io/data/guide/helpers/add_property.md

 <a href="/api/plugins/#addProperty-section" class="clean-button">View addProperty API</a>

 Simple and concise.
 Chai can take it from here.
-Though, before we get further it is worth mentioning that because we this extension pattern is used so often, Chai makes it just a bit easier.
+Though, before we get further it is worth mentioning that because this extension pattern is used so often, Chai makes it just a bit easier.
 The following can be used as the first line...

 ```javascript
 Assertion.addProperty('model', function () { // ...
 ```

-As will all of the chain extension utilities, they are provided as part of the `utils` object or directly on Assertion constructor.
+As with all of the chain extension utilities, they are provided as part of the `utils` object or directly on the Assertion constructor.
 Should you find yourself composing your own interface, that might come in handy.
 For the rest of this document however we will be using the methods from directly off `Assertion`.